 Please feel free to share this content.

 Disclaimer: The information presented here is based on my personal experience, perception, ideas, and current level of consciousness and should, therefore, be considered theory, not fact.
-Always use discernment when ingesting content, including this content.
+Always exercise discernment when consuming content, including this content.

 If you would like to support my work, you can donate here.